Welcome to Teaching with Zoom!

 - Students can save their final recording file and link it to Blackboard via Assignments or Discussions, or Blogs@Baruch, or upload to Vocat, or DropBox.

 Zoom has several features that encourage actions and learning in the classroom and support your learning outcomes: Breakout rooms, Polling, Whiteboards and Surveys.
-Be sure that you have activated these features in your Settings before deplying these Zoom Features.
+Be sure that you have activated these features in your Settings before deploying these Zoom Features.

 How can I utilize Breakout Rooms in Zoom for Student Engagement?

 Teams are a great way to engage your students in the content of your class and create a more personal exchange among smaller groups of students.
 In the online environment, it is important to have a good mix of lecture, student participation and activities to keep everyone involved in your class.
-The most successful Breakout Rooms are those that have well defined outcomes.
+The most successful Breakout Rooms are those that are planned and have stated outcomes.
 Define the deliverable but give the teams ownership on how they will present their progress upon return to the larger class.
 Students can record their Breakout sessions but you must allow permission and they can only be saved by one Breakout Room member on their local computer.

 Setting up your Breakout Rooms

 There are 2 methods for executing breakout rooms: in-class and pre-assign.
 In-class setup options include Automatic, Manual, and Student/Participant Selects.
-Pre-assign are created in the the meeting notice and include the use of a +Create function or a .csv file template.
+Pre-assign are created in the meeting notice and include the use of a +Create function or a .csv file template.
 (For a detailed review of Zoom Breakout Rooms, visit Enabling Zoom Breakout Rooms on the Zoom Help site.)

 1. For in-class Breakout rooms, during the class meeting, click the Breakout Rooms icon button in the host Zoom tool bar: